Tamely/WraithEngine/Docs/HeadlessAxiomSessionPrototype.md

 - `AxiomSessionEndpoint` is the first in-process transport implementation
 - `AxiomRemoteViewportDevClient` is a dev harness for transport-delivered frames/events, not a browser client
 - `AxiomRemoteViewportServer` is the current browser-facing demo path for remote viewport work
-- the current server/browser slice has moved from SSE plus HTTP image polling to WebSocket plus JPEG streaming
+- the current server/browser slice has moved from SSE plus HTTP image polling to WebRTC video plus data channels, with JPEG retained only for diagnostics and fallback access
 - encoded video packet delivery now exists as an additive transport seam beside raw viewport frame delivery
 - `IVideoEncoder` now exists as the engine-owned video encode boundary
 - a macOS `VideoToolbox` H.264 encoder path now exists for headless remote-viewport bring-up
-- `AxiomRemoteViewportServer` now exposes H.264 diagnostics through separate `/h264` and `/h264/metadata` endpoints while preserving the current JPEG browser path
+- `AxiomRemoteViewportServer` now exposes H.264 diagnostics through separate `/h264` and `/h264/metadata` endpoints while preserving a JPEG `/frame` fallback
+- the main-loop throttle in the headless remote viewport server has been removed so the runtime can tick at full cadence
+- the server now skips duplicate JPEG encode/broadcast work while WebRTC is actively connected
+- the macOS `VideoToolbox` encoder is now tuned for lower latency by avoiding per-frame synchronous completion, tightening bitrate/rate limits, and shortening the keyframe interval
+- the native WebRTC sender now prefers the freshest available H.264 packet instead of rewinding to older packets during normal latest-only delivery
+- the browser client now pumps camera/input updates on `requestAnimationFrame` and flushes pointer-lock look input immediately instead of batching on a fixed timer
-- the current stream is meaningfully better than the original PNG-polling prototype, but is still too choppy for the target remote-editor experience
+- the current stream no longer has the severe FPS collapse seen in the older prototype, but there is still roughly half a second of residual input latency to investigate later
-- H.264 packet production now exists, but WebRTC is still the near-term transport priority rather than a later optional refinement
 - the long-lived browser editor UI should move into a root-level `EditorFrontend` workspace using React, Next.js, and Tailwind CSS instead of continuing to grow the inline server-served prototype
 - sandboxed validation on macOS can hide the availability of VideoToolbox H.264 encoders; authoritative H.264 validation should be done outside the sandbox on a Vulkan/MoltenVK-capable machine